 What are some clues that let us know that Sarah Plain and Tall takes place in Kansas in the early 1900s?
 This video conference can easily be used as an extension to a literary study of this popular children’s book.
 Learn about what life on the prairie was like for those families who were the original homesteaders.

-Charles Goodnight came up with the idea of a mobile kitchen which became the center of life for the cowboys on the trail.
+Charles Goodnight, one of the founders of the Goodnight-Loving Cattle Drive Trail, came up with the idea of a mobile kitchen which became the center of life for the cowboys on the trail.
 Learn more about the life of Charles Goodnight, his invention of the chuck wagon, and the lives of cowboys on a cattle drive.

 “Museum Math – Grade 1”

 The National Cowgirl Museum takes on a whole different meaning when viewed through the eyes of a mathematician.
 For instance, the bandana — which serves as an accessory and useful tool for a cowgirl or cowboy — can also be turned into a square, a rectangle or a triangle.
-Discover how Museum artifacts relate to geometric shapes and their distinguishing attributes.
+Discover how this simple Museum artifact relates to geometric shapes and their distinguishing attributes as well as assemble a few shapes of your own.
+Program times can be adjusted to class schedules.

 “Museum Math – Grade 2”

-What do math and a cowgirl or cowboy have in common?
-Plenty.
+What do math and a cowgirls have in common?
+Plenty!
 See how the National Cowgirl Museum makes the connection with a few tools of the trade and a little know-how.
 Kids will work with geometric shapes, divide them into parts of a whole and create families of facts.
 Explore these math concepts and other ideas using materials from our exhibits.
+Program times can be adjusted to class schedules.

 “Museum Math – Grade 3”

 Take a few important events, place them into sequence, round off a few numbers and angle in a little measurement.
 What do you get?
-A great combination of math and history rolled into one.
-Come experience math the cowgirl way.
+A great combination of math and history rolled into one!
+Come experience math the cowgirl way by using artifacts from the National Cowgirl Museum to help you graph, round numbers and identify geometric figures.
+This program has been aligned with 3rd Grade Math TEKS and STAAR questions.
+Program times can be adjusted to class schedules.

 “Cowgirl Science – Grades K-1″